Career : 2006 - 2021

 As Carlton’s on-field leader, Murphy knew that he would be even more of a focus for taggers, and the pressure on him started early when his pre-season preparation was interrupted by a shoulder injury.
 Then the Blues lost their first three matches, and in some quarters the criticism was harsh.
 But as the season progressed, he came to terms with his new responsibilities, and was playing good football again by June, when he suffered a hairline fracture of his cheekbone during the round 12 Friday night blockbuster against Hawthorn at Docklands.
 In that incident, Murphy and his rival captain Luke Hodge charged at the football with equally fierce intent, and crashed head-on.
 After treatment, Hodge was able to continue, but Marc was taken from the field and immediately sent to hospital.
 The next day he underwent surgery, but insisted on returning to the team (in a head-guard) a fortnight later.

-Carlton faltered late in the season to finish ninth, before gaining a late entry into the finals when Essendon was sensationally disqualified for bringing the game into disrepute over the use of performance-enhancing substances.
-As a consequence, Murphy led his Blues twice more in September – a stirring Elimination Final victory over Richmond, followed by a deeply disappointing Semi Final loss to Sydney at ANZ Stadium, to end the season having played 23 of a possible 24 matches.
-Although his personal statistics were down overall, and he missed out on a top-ten placing in Carlton’s Best and Fairest for only the second time in his career, Marc finished 2013 with his standing in the game undiminished and was further honoured with Life Membership of the club at Carlton’s 2013 Annual General Meeting.
+Carlton faltered late in the season to finish ninth, only to gain a wild card entry into the finals when Essendon was sensationally disqualified for bringing the game into disrepute over the use of performance-enhancing substances.
+As a consequence, Murphy led his Blues twice more in September – to a stirring Elimination Final victory over Richmond, followed by a deeply disappointing Semi Final loss to Sydney at ANZ Stadium, to end the season having played 23 of a possible 24 matches.
+Although his personal statistics were down overall, and he missed out on a top-ten placing in Carlton’s Best and Fairest for only the second time in his career, Marc finished 2013 with his standing in the game undiminished, and he was honoured with Life Membership of the club at Carlton’s Annual General Meeting.